Miikka88/githunter/README.md

 ## How It Works

-Githunter operates in systematic phases to enumerate, download, verify and reconstruct Git repositories.
+RepoRaider operates in systematic phases to enumerate, download, verify and reconstruct Git repositories.

 **1. Enumerate Object Directories**
 - Process: Scans the /objects directory to identify all Git object directories (e.g objects/ab/, objects/cd).